 Consistently improving communication between parents and educators at One World International School is more than just a goal.
-It's a practice that we live out on a daily basis.
-Our administrators and instructors recognise the important role that open communication plays in helping a child meet or exceed their own goals.
+It’s a practice that we live out on a daily basis.
+Our administrators and instructors recognise the importance of open communication in helping a child meet or exceed their own goals.
 They do everything they can to ensure that parents are able to communicate with the school and that the staff are always on hand to answer questions or give support.

 “Parents who are supportive and proactive about their children’s education are more likely to have children who succeed and do well at school,” said Dawn Ross, an early childhood educator.
 “I think it is also important for the school to be transparent and clear about progress and the achievement of each child in their class when talking to the parents.”

 ● It allows parents to build relationships with their child’s teacher.
 Parents are able to feel comfortable coming to their child’s teacher with any concerns they may have, and teachers can explain what is happening in the classroom in order to increase understanding.
 It also opens up two-way communication.
 For instance, if a child has become quiet and reserved at home, parents may be worried that it is something at school that has caused this.
 By being able to communicate openly, both the teachers and the parents can keep a close eye on the child, and they will likely pick up why the child is not completely happy.
 An example of this could be that their friend has moved away recently and they are missing them.
 Teachers are in a brilliant position to be able to support children to integrate with others in their class to build friendships, and parents are there to offer support when at home and can help children remain in contact with their friends.